PAT Testing

 • Class III – Separated Extra Low Voltage (This classification is the safest appliance because it is low voltage; nevertheless, its chargers and leads should still be PAT tested.)

-Portable Appliance Testing entails a visual inspection and a more in-depth check using specialised PAT testing equipment to check earthing (grounding) continuity, lead polarity, and insulation resistance.
+Portable Appliance Testing entails a visual inspection and a more in-depth check using specialised PAT test equipment to check earthing (grounding) continuity, lead polarity, and insulation resistance.
 Most electrical safety defects can be found by visual inspection but some types of defects can only be found by testing.
-However, it is important to understand that visual inspection is also an essential part of the process because some types of electrical safety defect cannot be found by testing alone.
+However, it is important to understand that visual inspection is also an essential part of the process because some types of electrical safety defects cannot be found by testing alone.

-At the end of a PAT testing, every appliance will be marked “Passed” or “Failed”.
+At the end of a PAT test, every appliance will be marked “Passed” or “Failed”.
 Although labelling is not a legal requirement it is advised they are labelled accordingly for effective management of the maintenance process.

 pat electrical testing of a new electrical item

 In the UK, upon procuring new electrical equipment, it's prudent to ask, "Do I need to test new equipment?"
 While the equipment is new, it's recommended to undergo a PAT test to ensure its safety, especially considering potential damages during transit or manufacturing discrepancies.
-Once this test is completed, acquiring a PAT test certificate is paramount.
+Once this test is completed, acquiring a PAT testing certificate is paramount.
 This certificate stands as a testament to the equipment's safety and compliance with UK standards.

 Another essential query is, "Do I need to keep records of testing?"
 The answer is unequivocally yes.
-Retaining a detailed PAT testing certificate provides a comprehensive record of the equipment's safety evaluations, which can be crucial for regulatory or insurance purposes.
+Retaining a detailed portable appliance testing certificate provides a comprehensive record of the equipment's safety evaluations, which can be crucial for regulatory or insurance purposes.
 Additionally, it's best practice to label tested appliances, offering clarity on their safety status and the date of the last inspection.

-The Health and Safety Executive (HSE) in the UK, made the change in terminology from PAT testing to In-Service Inspection and Testing of Electrical Equipment (ITEE) in the fourth edition of the HSE guidance note HSG 107 in 2012.
+The Health and Safety Executive (HSE) in the UK, made the change in terminology from PAT test to In-Service Inspection and Testing of Electrical Equipment (ITEE) in the fourth edition of the HSE guidance note HSG 107 in 2012.

 While the document does not focus specifically on PAT testing, it does include information on the inspection and testing of electrical equipment, which includes portable appliances that would typically be subject to it.